|Timothy Farrell, MD

 A. In April 2021, the distribution of the J&J vaccine was put on “pause.”
 This is because six people who received the J&J vaccine developed a rare condition that causes blood clots with low platelets.
 In response, the FDA and CDC paused the use of the J&J vaccine to further investigate its safety.

-This blood clot condition (thrombosis with thrombocytopenia syndrome) is also very rare.
+This blood clot condition (thrombosis with thrombocytopenia syndrome, or TTS) is also very rare.
 The cases that occurred were at a rate of 7 per 1 million vaccinated women between 18 and 49 years old.
 For women 50 years and older and men of all ages, this adverse event is even more rare.

 While these cases all occurred in younger women, older adults who have received the Johnson & Johnson vaccine should look out for symptoms of blood clots with low platelets for 3 weeks after their shot.
 These include: